 My husband agrees.
 This Western genre lover manly man viewer sat through the entire 2 hours and 10 minutes of Primal Fear .
 This is a man who normally leaves the room claiming he has better things to do if the movie runs past 1 hour and 55 minutes.
 His viewing all of Primal Fear was a miracle.
 Afterwards he said, “Wow, that kid was great.
 He nailed the duo-personality perfectly!
 I knew guys exactly like that where I used to work for the State Mental Health Department.
 Did he do other movies?”

-I did not have the heart to mention to my husband he had already seen Edward Norton in The Italian Job and Keeping the Faith.
+I did not have the heart to mention to my husband he had already seen Edward Norton in The and Italian Job.
 My husband had liked Edward Norton’s roles in these even though these movies were my preference.
 I was surprised he did not realize this was the same actor.
+Keeping the Faith

 Primal Fear ‘s plot first introduces wealthy well known Defense Attorney Martin Vail (Richard Gere) who is notorious for taking clients who have “saved up for a very rainy day” and are wealthy enough to afford his high attorney fees.
 Martin is an attorney who thoroughly enjoys receiving tons of publicity and deliberately takes high profile cases.
 He does not care who his client is or what vocation they hold.
 Martin Vail delivers the best defense money can purchase and is known for obtaining excellent deals through the court system for his clients.